Fusion2010/My-Incredible-Dissertation/README.md

 # Dissertation

 This repository contains the codebase for my dissertation project, which focuses on implementing and exploring various optimization algorithms for solving a L1-Regularized LSTD.
+The full version of this dissertation can be found in `Dissertation.pdf`
 ## Files and Modules

 ### 1. `Automatic.m`